For creating a virtual machine, the VirtualMachine resource is used. Its parameters allow you to configure:

 virtualMachineIPAddressName: linux-vm-custom-ip

-How to retain the assigned IP address for a virtual machine?
+Retaining the IP address assigned to a virtual machine

 To prevent the automatically assigned IP address of a virtual machine from being deleted along with the virtual machine itself, follow these steps.